-Alternatively, use the --libpath argument to the linker to identify the directory holding the library subdirectories.
-You must not identify the armlib and cpplib directories separately because this directory structure might change in future releases.
+You must not identify the armlib, cpplib and libcxx directories separately because this directory structure might change in future releases.
 The linker finds them from the location of lib.

 - The ARM C libraries are supplied in binary form only. - The ARM libraries must not be modified.
 If you want to create a new implementation of a library function, place the new function in an object file, or your own library, and include it when you link the application.
-Your version of the function is used instead of the standard library version. - Normally, only a few functions in the ISO C library require re-implementation to create a target-dependent application. - The source for the Rogue Wave Standard C++ Library is not freely distributable.
-It can be obtained from Rogue Wave Software Inc., or through ARM, for an additional license fee.
+Your version of the function is used instead of the standard library version. - Normally, only a few functions in the ISO C library require re-implementation to create a target-dependent application. - The Libc++ and Libc++abi libraries provided with ARM Compiler 6 are based on the open source libc++ and libc++abii libraries.
+The modifications made by ARM are covered by restrictions described in the end user license agreement.